borntofrappe/game-development/01 Flappy Bird/Flappy Bird — Assignment/README.md

 self.y = math.random(THRESHOLD_UPPER + self.gap, THRESHOLD_LOWER)
 ```

-The same is true when the pair is included at an interval.
+The same is true when the pair is added with the timer.
 Update `self.gap`, update `self.y` and pass the value to the new instance.

 ### Random interval